Gfatouras/Lung-X-Ray-Classifier/README.md

 ### **CNN Model Performance**

-The CNN model performed the best, achieving a test accuracy of 86%.
+The CNN model with data augmentation performed the best, achieving a test accuracy of 86%.
 The model's similar F1 scores and smooth convergence of loss values indicate that there is no overfitting present.
 Among the different classifications, viral pneumonia was the easiest to identify, with the best classification rate of 97%.

 This model can be utilized by healthcare professionals to assist in: